bernardosulzbach/dungeon/CONTRIBUTING.md

 strings:   Plain text.
 ```

-IDs and KEYs are **ALWAYS** UPPERCASE_WITH_UNDERSCORES.
+* IDs and KEYs are always UPPERCASE_WITH_UNDERSCORES.
-Do not surround strings with quotation marks.
+* Do not surround strings with quotation marks.
-Do not use TRUE or FALSE for booleans.
+* Do not use TRUE or FALSE for booleans.
-Multiple line strings are not yet supported.
+* Multiple line strings are not yet supported.
 Feel free to implement it.

 Code style